PrestonV8/PrestonCardGame/README.md

-This project creates a simulation of blackjack in C#.
+Summary: This project creates a C# simulation of blackjack.
 The UI is just a basic console output.
-The following topics practiced is abstract classes and enumerations
+The following topics practiced advanced object-oriented programming concepts, such as abstract classes and enumerations

+Concepts Used:

+- Object-Oriented Programming (OOP)
+- Abstraction
+- Overrides
+- Modifiers
+- Enumerations
+- Back-End development
-- Preston Viado
+- Git Changes